sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ```

 The main advantage that `fastmultigather` has over `fastgather` is that you only load the database files once, which can be a significant time savings for large databases!

+#### Output files for `fastmultigather`

+`fastmultigather` will output two CSV files for each query, a `prefetch` file containing all overlapping matches between that query and the database, and a `gather` file containing the minimum metagenome cover for that query in the database.

+The prefetch CSV will be named `{basename}.prefetch.csv`, and the gather CSV will be named `{basename}.gather.csv`.
+Here, `{basename}` is the filename, stripped of its path.

+**Warning:** At the moment, if two different queries have the same `{basename}`, the CSVs for one of the queries will be overwritten by the other query.
+The behavior here is undefined in practice, because of multithreading: we don't know what queries will be executed when or files will be written first.